 4. I really don’t have a number 4 but I started to write the sentence and now I really don’t want to go back and abandon the number 4 ship.
 Oh well.

-We can make the most of our easy activities with a these dollar store activity supplies – nothing fancy, no frills, just the fun.
+We can make the most of our easy activities with these dollar store activity supplies – nothing fancy, no frills, just the fun.

 - Rice